dell/csi-powerflex/README.md

 For any CSI driver issues, questions or feedback, join the [Dell EMC Container community](https://www.dell.com/community/Containers/bd-p/Containers).

+## Patches
+Patch notes for the CSI Driver for Dell EMC PowerFlex are described in [patch-notes.md](patch-notes.md)

 ## Building

 This project is a Go module (see golang.org Module information for explanation).